 If you look at true coastal home interiors, the first thing you’re likely to notice is that the décor is predominantly white.
-Walls, carpeting, rugs, large pieces of furniture: more often than not, these things should be white to create the cleanest, purest base for the rest of your design efforts.
+Walls, carpeting, metal blinds, rugs, large pieces of furniture: more often than not, these things should be white to create the cleanest, purest base for the rest of your design efforts.
 Keeping tones light and neutral is imperative to pulling off this look in any home.

 Accent with Color